95chenjz/Behavior-Perception-Application/README.md

 # Behavior-Perception-Application
 Developed a steps-monitoring APP based on machine learning method on android platform.

 This repository is built for documenting and reproducing the project in CAS, Beijing, 07/2016.
+For more details and Chinese version, please visit my tutor's file ([@ydcun](https://github.com/ydcun))

 ## Enviroment & Equipment
   * Cell Phone with Android operating system and acceleration sensors